eljh94/ProductReviewWebsite/docs/STRUCTURE.md

 This contains all the e2e fixtures, models, setup related to the end to end testing of this website.

+This has its own readme to help guide you through best practices.

 ## Source

 Contains the code!